nats-io/nats-architecture-and-design/adr/ADR-47.md

 ### Status Messages / Server Errors

-If a status or error comes in place of a user message, this is terminal.
+If a status (like a 503) or an error comes in place of a user message, this is terminal.
 This is probably useful information for the user and can be conveyed as part of the end of data.

 #### Callback timing